Overview of the Tagalog Language

 Formal and Informal Address in the Tagalog Language

-In Tagalog, the particle po is used to express respect to the person to whom you are speaking.
+In Tagalog, the particle po is used to express respect for the person to whom you are speaking.
 If you meet a friend on the street you might say, Magandang araw (literally, beautiful day).
-If you meet an older person or a stranger you might say Magandang araw po.
+If you meet an older person or a stranger, you might say, Magandang araw po.
 Po is often translated as "sir" or "ma'am".

-The sentence order in Tagalog is markedly different from the sentence structure to which we are accustomed.
-We might say "The crocodile is big."
+The sentence order in Tagalog is markedly different from the sentence structure to which English speakers are accustomed.
+For example, in English you might say "The crocodile is big."
 A native speaker of Tagalog would probably say "Malaki ang buwaya," or "Big the crocodile."

 To express plurals in Tagalog, the particle mga is often used.
 For example, "the child" would be "ang bata"; "the children" would be "ang mga bata".